fwip/mtg_pronouns/reworded_cards.md

 Prowl {3}{U} (You may cast this for its prowl cost if you dealt combat damage to a player this turn with a Rogue.)

 Search target opponent's library for an instant or sorcery card.
 You may cast that card without paying its mana cost.
-Then they shuffles their library.
+Then that player shuffles their library.

 Knowledge Pool 6
 ---------------